Virginia Tech® home

 Center for Communicating Science - teal and orange logo

-Applying collaboration & arts practices to help scientists and others learn to tell their stories and connect across differences
+Applying collaboration & arts practices to help scientists and others learn to tell their stories and connect across differences:

 At Virginia Tech's Center for Communicating Science, we create and support experiences for scientists, engineers, scholars, and health professionals to build muscles of connection, communication, and collaboration.
 What sets us apart from other approaches and makes our work effective is that we use the powerful tools of the arts, including embodied learning, deep listening, improvisation, role play, and storytelling.